about us

 Through research, commissioning, and presentation we work across borders to promote the value of the arts in the sustainable development of neighbourhoods, our communities and our planet.

-We are visual arts producers working with extraordinary artists, intrepid partners, communities and policy makers.
-Our artistic programme explores some big questions around the value and ethics of artistic production and engagement – for whom, by whom, with whom and in response to societal and environmental issues that both unite and divide us.
+Our work explores some big questions around the value and ethics of artistic production and engagement – for whom, by whom, with whom and in response to societal and environmental issues that both unite and divide us.

 Through research, commissioning, and presentation we work across borders to promote the value of the arts in the sustainable development of neighbourhoods, our communities and our planet.